Uber Driver Says He Was Fired After Being in Protest Photo

 It’s unlikely we will see a news article if this driver loses his lawsuit… and again with no way of knowing the details behind the case I’m betting Uber will win.

 It would make zero sense for Uber to permanently deactivate this driver for participating in a peaceful protest… if they did and investigative reporting found them out you can bet it would be a front-page news story.

-In closing if you’re thinking about being an Uber and/or Lyft driver take a look at two years of my actual rideshare driving earnings by downloading a free copy of my Rideshare Earnings Case Study.
+In closing if you’re thinking about being an Uber and/or Lyft driver take a look at two years of my actual rideshare driving earnings by contacting me and requesting a free copy of my Rideshare Earnings Case Study.